 Whilst Guercio was a novice he was smart enough to hire Conrad Hall (In Cold Blood, which also starred Blake, Cool Hand Luke, both 1967 and Butch Cassidy And The Sundance Kid, 1969) as DOP and this gives the film a highly professional look that counterbalances its more eccentric qualities and makes seeing it in widescreen mandatory.
 Whilst there is a motorcycle chase which looks rather clumsy in parts and is rather dated in execution, its opening sequence one of the best you’ll ever see

-All up, Electra Glide In Blue is one of the unrecognized gems of American film making of the period.
+All up, Electra Glide In Blue is one of the overlooked gems of American film making of the period.

 FYI: Blake, who had had a troubled family history was arrested and charged with the murder of his second wife in 2002 and was acquitted in 2005.